|Click here for a list of our Chartered members|

 Chartered members are also required to maintain at least 40 CPD points during a subscription year to retain their membership.
 This is not required for application but will be checked upon renewal.
 See below for information on CPD.

-Applicants for Chartered membership should represent and promote the CIPP, and be able to provide evidence of such.
+Applicants for Chartered membership should represent and promote the CIPP.

 Benefits of Chartered membership

-- Unique designatory letters and the use of the title Chartered Member in full after your name
+- Unique designatory letters and the use of the title Chartered member

-- Use of a CIPP Chartered Member logo in a personal context
+- Use of a CIPP Chartered member logo

 Who can apply

-Applications are welcomed from any individual who has demonstrated a commitment to the profession through knowledge and experience.
-To be considered applicants must also hold, as a minimum, a level five qualification in payroll, pensions or reward.
+Applications are welcomed from any individual who has demonstrated a commitment to the profession, and must also hold, as a minimum, a level five qualification in payroll, pensions or reward.

-Applicants must be able to demonstrate evidence that they are committed to represent and promote the CIPP and the payroll profession.
+Applicants must be committed to represent and promote the CIPP and the payroll profession.
 This could be through leadership and promoting payroll internally within their organisation, speaking at CIPP events, contributing to the CIPP’s membership magazine or through positive promotion through social media.
 The specific criteria required is shown above.

 How to apply